Representing the Voluntary sector

-Some of the other things we are doing include:
+Some of the things we are doing include:

-- providing an information channel between the Voluntary Care Sector (VCS) and Police and Crime Plan partners to encourage greater collaboration
+- Providing an information channel between the Voluntary Sector (VS) and Police and Crime Plan partners to encourage greater collaboration

-- providing a VCS perspective to inform the strategic development of the Police and Crime Plan
+- Providing a VS perspective to inform the strategic development of the Police and Crime Plan

-- developing the capacity of the VCS to deliver services in support of the Police and Crime Plan
+- Developing the capacity of the VS to deliver services in support of the Police and Crime Plan

-- consulting with ‘hard to reach’ communities and supporting community engagement to help provide feedback on progress of the Delivery Plan
+- Consulting with ‘hard to reach’ communities and supporting community engagement to help provide feedback on the progress of the Delivery Plan

 Older but not overlooked news